NickFoden/fauna-orders/README.md

 ## Fauna Orders

-In the project directory, you can run: `npm start`
+In the project directory, you can run: `npm start` and to test `npm test`

-Change .env.example to .env and include your endpoint
+Will need to change .env.example to .env and include your endpoint